 By Paola Pascual on Nov 16, 2020 4:21:02 AM

 Giving presentations is often feared by many professionals, but if the presentation is online and you're not a native speaker, things get even trickier.
 One tip to make things easier?
 Learn useful phrases to help you navigate your presentation.
-Once you have those, check out these 21 Helpful Tips For Remarkable and Outstanding Presentations, and you're ready to go!
+Once you have those, listen to our podcast below, check out these 21 Helpful Tips For Remarkable and Outstanding Presentations, and you're ready to go!

 General vocabulary for presentations

 - To walk you through

 - To carry on

 - To get carried away

 - To focus on

 Learning new English words is not easy, but you can achieve effective communication through practice and repetition.
 If you are a Talaera student, visit the Library to practice your vocabulary for presentations.
 If are not part of the Talaera community yet, learn how we can help you here.

 - Good morning/afternoon/evening everyone.
 Thank you for joining us today, and welcome to today's webinar.